coder/coder/docs/admin/configure.md

 should not be localhost.

 > Access URL should be a external IP address or domain with DNS records pointing to Coder.

+### Tunnel

+If an access URL is not specified, Coder will create a publicly accessible URL to reverse proxy your deployment for simple setup.

 ## Wildcard access URL